 If you get a request to film in your church in could be from a variety of sources, both professional - like the BBC - or perhaps an amateur group such as students from a local school or college.

 In recent times churches in our Dioceses have had requests from BBC Songs of Praise; a local community TV station; university students for a project and school pupils as part of another education project.

-You may also receive requests from radio outlets such as BBC Radio Lancashire to record in your premises, although this page deals more with video-based requests.
+You may also receive requests from film production companies or radio outlets such as BBC Radio Lancashire to record in your premises, although this page deals more with video-based requests.